lifen-labs/covid/README.md

 ## Contributing

-- submit a Pull Request on the `develop` branch
+- submit a Pull Request on the `master` branch
 - provid maximum context
 - add the necessary specs to maintain a high test coverage